dtekcth/hack/README.md

 	gulp

 which will fill the directory build/ with the files needed for deploy.
-Checkout the publish branch and commit the files in the build directory.
-Then push publish branch to dHack server to deploy.
+Push the subtree to dHack server to deploy.